skanda890/skanda890/README.md

     <li>
     <h3><a href="https://github.com/skanda890/Hackbook">Hackbook</a></h3>
     <p>
     He focuses on software development and UI design for Windows.
-Details about the `Hackbook` repository are not available.
-More information can be found on the <a href="https://github.com/skanda890">GitHub page</a> of skanda890.
     </p>
     </li>